fbpx Retaining Wall Construction 101 | Unilock

 5. Wrap filter fabric over the top portion of gravel 6” below the coping surface.
 This will allow for topsoil and grass.
 Create a small swale which is graded properly to carry water away from the back of the wall.
 (Fig. H)

-Again, always refer to product specific retaining wall construction manuals for more detailed information
+Again, always refer to product specific retaining wall construction manuals for more detailed information, or contact a Unilock Authorized Contractor to help answer your questions.

 Skip to content